ISS position and AMS 02 pointing accuracy study

 algorithms.

-atmosphere dimensions and density is actually unpredictable.
+atmosphere dimensions and drag effectiveness is actually unpredictable over the time.

 Have a look of the ISS orbit decay statistics from the